Sickle cell disease refers to a group of genetic disorders that affect hemoglobin.

 - staying away from reptiles, such as turtles, as they may carry Salmonella

-Transfusion and stem cell transplant
+Blood transfusions and stem cell transplants

-People with severe symptoms may need:
+People with severe symptoms

-- pain and other symptoms
+- experiencing pain and other symptoms

-- preterm birth
+- experiencing preterm birth

 - having a baby with a low weight

-However, appropriate medical care can help reduce these risks.
+Receiving appropriate medical care can help reduce these risks.

-Healthful lifestyle options that may help include:
+Lifestyle measures that may help